Free download of this book.

 [Example Feature One]

 **A global kingdom riding on an online social administration structure, made up of communities, Cluscomms, Unicomms, and a global echelon.
 This structure is intended to gradually move humanity away from the failed concept of political rulership, and to instead embrace social administration.
-At the end of 2024, we plan to bring on board the Emperor, who will guide the kingdom into its next growth phase, which will include acquiring some sovereign land for the future KAG HQs.
+Once this fundraising effort concludes, we will register the kingdom as a company-limited-by-guarantee and operate in strategic stealth until the end of 2024, when we also plan to reveal and bring on board the Emperor, who will guide the kingdom into its next growth phase, which will include acquiring some sovereign land for the future KAG HQs.

-"As noted above, 'Clustered Communities', or Cluscomms, fell roughly along today’s county boundaries, but since the communities themselves had no physical boundaries, the larger units they formed, for instance Cluscomms, would equally not have had fixed physical boundaries.
+"As noted above, Cluscomms fell roughly along today's county boundaries, but since the communities themselves had no physical boundaries, the larger units they formed, for instance Cluscomms, would equally not have had fixed physical boundaries.
 Nonetheless, the present-day county and state boundaries were found useful for administrative purposes."

-"As with the Cluscomms, the kingdom had mapped out an initial network of ‘Unified Communities’, or Unicomms.
+"As with the Cluscomms, the kingdom had mapped out an initial network of 'Unified Communities', or Unicomms.
 As more and more communities formed, this network kept evolving until the kingdom gained stable form.
-A ‘Unified Community’, or Unicomm, was essentially a KAG state, but the term ‘state’ was not used at any time during the kingdom’s lifetime."
+A Unicomm was essentially a KAG state, but the term 'state' was not used at any time during the kingdom's lifetime."

 "While the Cluscomms coordinated inter-community development and social connectivity, the Unicomms incorporated all the communities, cities, and Cluscomms within their administrative boundaries, and blended them into the kingdom's socio-economic infrastructure.
 The Unicomms also policed the areas which did not have city police units."